papunmohanty/fastapi-k8s-deployments-svc-ingress-local-deployment/README.md

 make k8sdelall
 ```

-## Port forward for the ingress for local
+## Port forward for the ingress running in local
 ```sh
 make pf
 ```